cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 - **Cofoundry:Users:AccountVerification:RequireVerification:** If set to `true`, then an account is required to be verified before being able to log in.
 Defaults to `false`.
 - **Cofoundry:Users:AccountVerification:ExpireAfter:** The length of time an account verification token is valid for, specified as a `TimeSpan` or in JSON configuration as a time format string e.g. "01:00:00" to represent 1 hour.
 Defaults to 7 days.
 If zero or less, then expiry validation does not occur.
-- **Cofoundry:Users:AccountVerification:RateLimitQuantity:** The maximum number of account verification attempts to allow within the given `RateLimitWindow`.
+- **Cofoundry:Users:AccountVerification:InitiationRateLimit:Quantity:** The maximum number of account verification initiation attempts to allow within the rate limit window.
 Defaults to 16 attempts.
 If zero or less, then rate limiting does not occur.
-- **Cofoundry:Users:AccountVerification:RateLimitWindow:** The time-window in which to count account verification attempts when enforcing `RateLimitQuantity` validation, specified as a `TimeSpan` or in JSON configuration as a time format string e.g. "01:00:00" to represent 1 hour.
+- **Cofoundry:Users:AccountVerification:InitiationRateLimit:Window:** The time-window in which to count account verification initiation attempts when rate limiting, specified as a `TimeSpan` or in JSON configuration as a time format string e.g. "01:00:00" to represent 1 hour.
 Defaults to 24 hours.
 If zero or less, then rate limiting does not occur.
 - **Cofoundry:Users:AccountVerification:VerificationUrlBase:** The relative base path used to construct the URL for the account verification completion page.
 A unique token will be added as a query parameter to the URL, it is then resolved using `ISiteUrlResolver.MakeAbsolute(string)` and added to the email notification e.g. "/auth/account/verify" would be transformed to "https://example.com/auth/account/verify?t={token}".
 The path can include other query parameters, which will be merged into the resulting URL.
 This setting is required when using the account verification feature, unless you are building the url yourself in a custom  `MailTemplates.DefaultMailTemplates.IDefaultMailTemplateBuilder` implementation.

 ### Username